LiuBodan/IDR-small-project/README.md

 # IDR-small-project
 A small project on [IDR](https://idr.openmicroscopy.org/)

-Run app.py in `Segmentation Dashboard` to build interactive dashboard on the segmentations.
+Run `app.py` in `src` to build interactive dashboard on the segmentations.

 Showcase of the dashboard:
 <br>[Click to see the dashboard online](https://idr-small-project-bodan.onrender.com/) (it may take a few seconds to load)